 My first career was as a social worker, having completed a degree in Psychology and post graduate training in Social Work.
 I supported people and managed projects for people with various needs including learning difficulties, older people, those in recovery from problematic drug/alcohol use, and those experiencing emotional distress/ mental health issues.

 In 2006 I took the decision to take better care of my own mental health and retrained to become a gardener.
 I worked as a head gardener for ten years before becoming involved in training and apprenticeships.
-I currently work at a further education college overseeing the provision of work based training in horticulture, environmental conservation, greenkeepng and sports turf.
+I currently work at a further education college in there area of land based apprenticeships.
 I am involved in my local ‘in bloom’ group and I co-founded Seed of Hope, a horticultural project supporting people with mental health problems in their recovery.
-I teach yoga to this group, giving them practical coping tools for dealing with difficult emotions and situations.
+I have a particular interest and passion in supporting people who experience intense distress, giving them practical coping tools for dealing with difficult emotions and situations.

 I have a passion for promoting better mental and physical health, something which many of us need in this fast paced modern world.
 Many people spend a lot of time indoors and feel stuck in patterns of thinking, behaving and moving their bodies that don’t bring them happiness or satisfaction in life.